xtro/SwiftMVI/Documentation/SwiftMVI.docc/Parts.md

 ```

 ### Published Path View
-In the deepest level of view hiearchy you can found the Published Part View, an implementation of a feature observation and a keypath filteration to present a given view.
+In the deepest level of view hiearchy is the ``PublishedPathView``, an implementation for publisher observation & keypath filteration to present a view every event/state reducer view using this type.

 ```swift
 struct PublishedPathView<Content: View, Reducer, Reducible, Reduced, P: Publisher, Value>: View where P.Failure == Never, P.Output == Reducible